standout/seriline/README.md

 ```

 Both are the same.
 Using block syntax you won't have to worry about logging in and out.
+If you have not configured seriline with username and api key you can provide that to any
+of those methods.

+### Uses

 - [X] `GET api/Authentication/Login?username={username}&apiKey={apiKey}`
 - [X] `GET api/Authentication/Logout?sessionKey={sessionKey}`